 However, to help you get started on your research, the table below shows some popular life insurance policies among seniors, some benefits they have, and what companies are the best providers for those policies.

 |Generally speaking, term life insurance becomes more expensive as you get older.
-Terms are usually available for 10-30 years in 5 year increments, but most life insurance providers only offer term life coverage through age 75.
+Terms are usually available for 10-30 years in 5-year increments, but most life insurance providers only offer term life coverage through age 75.
 A few providers (like Mutual of Omaha) offer term life insurance coverage through age 85, and even 95.

-|Permanent Life Insurance||Permanent life insurance offers permanent life coverage (until you die, or reach age 100 or 122 in most cases, depending on the company).
+|Permanent life insurance offers permanent life coverage (until you die or reach age 100 or 122 in most cases, depending on the company).
 These policies can be broken down into many subtypes that each offer cash value accumulation, investment components, and varying types of premiums.

-|This type of life insurance is best for people who need life insurance quickly, or who are otherwise uninsurable because they are a very high risk.
+|This type of life insurance is best for people who need life insurance quickly or who are otherwise uninsurable because they are a very high risk.
 This type of insurance usually has limited coverage ($5,000 – $25,000, with some companies going as high as $100,000).
-No medical exam and no health questions are required, everyone qualifies for coverage.
+No medical exam and no health questions are required, so everyone qualifies for coverage.

 |This type of life insurance is a step up from guaranteed issue.
-It is also a type of no medical exam life insurance policy, but there are some health-related questions asked to assess risk and make sure the applicant is insurable.
-This coverage is also usually limited to the same amounts as guaranteed issue, and the waiting time for approval can be a bit longer.
-Naturally, simplified issue life insurance rates for seniors are more affordable than guaranteed issue.||
+It is also a type of no-medical-exam life insurance policy, but there are some health-related questions asked to assess risk and make sure the applicant is insurable.
+This coverage is also usually limited to the same amounts as guaranteed-issue, and the waiting time for approval can be a bit longer.
+Naturally, simplified issue life insurance rates for seniors are more affordable than guaranteed-issue.

-|This type of life insurance policy covers both spouses with the same coverage under one policy, for one monthly premium.
-Both term and whole life policies are available.
-There is second to die life insurance which provides a death benefit upon the death of the second spouse, and first to die life insurance which provides a death benefit upon the death of the first spouse.
+|This type of life insurance policy covers both spouses with the same coverage under one policy for one monthly premium.
+Both term and whole-life policies are available.
+There is second-to-die life insurance which provides a death benefit upon the death of the second spouse, and first-to-die life insurance, which provides a death benefit upon the death of the first spouse.

-|Final Expense Insurance||Fional expense insurance is meant to cover the immediate costs after your death such as funeral expenses and remaining debts.
+|Final expense insurance is meant to cover the immediate costs after your death, such as funeral expenses and remaining debts.
 This can come in the form of guaranteed or simplified issue life insurance, which are both often called burial insurance.
 These policies have no medical exam and usually go up to $50,000 in coverage, with some companies offering even more burial insurance coverage for seniors.

-Feel free to follow any of the links in the chart to learn more about the various types of life insurance for retirees, and the life insurance companies we have listed.
+Feel free to follow any of the links in the chart to learn more about the various types of life insurance for retirees and the life insurance companies we have listed.

-When it comes to answering the question, Do I need life insurance now that I am retired?, you want to take the time to consider a number of factors such, as who is dependent on your income, and what type of debts you have remaining.
+When it comes to answering the question, Do I need life insurance now that I am retired?, you want to take the time to consider a number of factors, such as who is dependent on your income and what type of debts you have remaining.

-Due to the large investment that life insurance is, and the amount of options on the market, you want to be sure that the life insurance policy you choose is the best for you and your family.
+Due to the large investment that life insurance is, and the number of options on the market, you want to be sure that the life insurance policy you choose is the best for you and your family.

 The easiest way to ensure that you are choosing the best life insurance coverage as a retiree is to speak with an independent life insurance agent who can compare rates and policies from dozens of companies at once.

-Our agents work with each client directly to identify their specific needs and help them find a policy which best suits them.
+Our agents work with each client directly to identify their specific needs and help them find a policy that best suits them.
 Give us a call today, or get instant life insurance quotes for retirees by using our online quoting engine!